Developer-Shaikot/Developer-Shaikot/README.md

 ## 🚀 Career Objective

-I'm a passionate and goal-oriented **Lead Software Engineer** with solid experience in **full-stack development (MERN + Laravel)**.
+I'm a passionate and goal-oriented **Lead Software Engineer** with solid experience in **full-stack development (MERN + AI/ML)**.
 I thrive in building scalable SaaS products, managing development teams, and following Agile methodologies.
 My focus is to continue growing by working on impactful, user-focused products while staying adaptive to new technologies.

 ---